Cash Harmon Television

 Cash Harmon Television was an Australian television production company based in Crows Nest, New South Wales, operating from the early 1970s until 1980.
 Their most famous product was top-rated evening sex and sin soap opera Number 96 for the 0-10 Network, which ran from 1972 until 1977.

 Company history

+NLT Productions

-Cash Harmon Television was created by two former producers of Sydney-based TV production company NLT Productions after its dissolution.
-NLT had been founded by Jack Neary and Bobby Limb with financial backing by Les Tinker.
+Cash Harmon Television was created by two former producers of Sydney-based TV and film production company NLT Productions after its dissolution.